-The Communications Team continued to deliver its strategic objectives in 2012/2013, running a 24 hour press desk and producing proactive media stories which allow the scope and breadth of the specialty to be demonstrated and involved working with a number of members across the UK.
+The Communications Team continued to deliver its strategic objectives in 2013/2014, running a 24 hour press desk and producing proactive media stories which allow the scope and breadth of the specialty to be demonstrated and involved working with a number of members across the UK.
 All performance indicators set for the year were achieved or exceeded.
 In the light of the financial situation a significant cost improvement programme was agreed in the Autumn 2011.
 The Forster PR company were re-appointed in December 2011 for a three year period.
 BAPRASVoice, introduced in December 2011 has proved popular and informative.
 This contains the news, views and media activities for the Association.
 A membership survey was undertaken, the findings of which would be incorporated into future work carried out by the Association.
+Much work and discussion has taken place on a project, 'Think over before you Makeover'.
+The project will go ahead in 2015 and is aimed at patients to select safe and appropriate cosmetic surgery.

-A BAPRAS Code of Practice for adoption by the membership was written.
+The BAPRAS Code of Practice has been implemented and adopted by the membership.
 The purpose of this code is to define acceptable behaviour in plastic surgery, to encourage the maintenance of the highest surgical standards, to support the professional regulation of the specialty and to provide a model for reflective practice in line with on-going appraisal and revalidation.